Pre-Owned Home Inspections

 Performing the highest quality home inspections in Central Virginia

-A home inspection is a hands-on process where all of the systems are tested or operated to verify proper operation or installation.
-The inspection is done after the buyer makes an offer on a home but before the sale closes.
+A home inspection is a visual process where all of the items typically used within a home are tested to verify proper operation or installation.
+The inspection happens after the buyer makes an offer on a home but before the sale closes.
 It lets the buyer understand the property’s condition.

-All doors and windows are opened and closed.
+Doors and windows are opened and closed.
 Roofing materials are inspected.
 Air-conditioning and heating systems are operated.
-The plumbing is run thoroughout the home to enure their are no leaks inside the house or underneath it.

 Why should I get a home inspection?

 A home is a complicated combination of wood, nails, electrical systems, mechanical systems and piping.
-Without an inspection, a buyer has no way of knowing the functional condition of the home.
-A certified inspector has the professional expertise to examine every aspect of a home, including potential safety concerns and upcoming expenses, and make recommendations.
+Without an inspection, a buyer has no way of knowing a house is put together well, and that all the systems are functioning.
+A certified inspector has the professional expertise to examine every aspect of a home and make recommendations.

 How quickly is the inspection report completed?

-In most cases, we email the report shortly after the inspection is complete.
-We use custom software to build the inspection report as we conduct the work.
-We send the report out usually within minutes after the inspector has evaluated the house.
+In most cases, we email the report within a day of when the inspection is complete.
+We use custom software to build the inspection report as we conduct the work and send the report as quickly as we can after the inspector has evaluated the house.

 What training does a home inspector receive?

-In Virginia, a home inspector must be licensed and certified.
+In Virginia, a home inspector must be certified.
 The license is governed by the Department of Professional and Occupational Regulation, which sets minimum standards for home inspectors.
-At Award, we go beyond the state’s requirements.
-Each of our lead inspectors are also licensed electricians.
+Additionally, all of our lead home inspectors are certified electricians.

 What are the benefits of a home inspection?

 A home inspection is a tool that can be used in negotiations before a sale is finalized.
-If the inspector identifies a problem, the buyer can seek compensation.
-The realtor representing the buyer will advise them on how to proceed based on details in the report.
+If the inspector identifies a problem, the buyer can seek compensation, a reduction in the price.
+A buyer can also have the homeowner fix the problem before the sale is finalized.

 What types of things are inspected?